Manifest Artist Residency Award 2020/21

 - The opportunity to submit to any and all of Manifest’s calls for entry for which the artist is eligible, with the entry fees waived for all submissions.
 Works submitted by the Resident Artist will still be juried through the blind jury process used for all Manifest projects.

 - The participation in a MAR Showcase exhibit in the gallery near the conclusion of the Residency.
-This is contingent upon approval by the Director and the availability of suitable work.
-The purpose of the exhibition is to be Manifest's presentation of works made in the Residency space and Manifest programs.
+This is contingent upon approval by the Director, and the availability of suitable work.
+The purpose of the exhibition is to be Manifest's presentation of works made by the artist in the Residency space and Manifest programs.
+Residency exhibitions will represent works selected by and curated by the Director.

 - If a show is presented, the Resident Artist's exhibited work will be featured in a chapter of that season's Manifest Exhibition Annual publication.